What is Uranium?

 Another isotope of Uranium used for power production is Uranium 233 (U 233), which we get from natural thorium.

 The small probability of spontaneous fission makes this type dangerous if left unsupervised.
-Still, the high likelihood of induced or even faster reactions with slow neutrons types gives it an edge over other fuels as well, making them perfect for use in reactors where safety isn’t a concern!
+Still, the high likelihood of induced or even faster reactions with slow neutrons types gives it an edge over other fuels as well, making them perfect for use in reactors.

 The isotopes in Uranium maintain a sustained nuclear chain reaction.
-The nuclear chain reaction generates the heat for nuclear power reactors and produces the fissile material for weapons of mass destruction.
+The nuclear chain reaction generates the heat for nuclear power reactors.

 Depleted Uranium is used to create kinetic energy penetrators.
 These devices can penetrate armor plating due to their density without compromising speed or velocity when they strike an object.
 Depleted Uranium is also used as protective armor on military vehicles such as tanks because depleted Uranium can withstand high temperatures before melting as steel does under similar circumstances.